odenzo/etrade-client-lib/modules/client/shared/src/main/scala/com/odenzo/etrade/README.md

 # Client Usage

+Version 1.0 Approach:

+Everything in APIs module to use once have a signed on Client/Access Token.

+Three possible ways to get access token:
+1. Callback to JVM HTTP Server
+2. Callback to Browser based HTTP Server
+3. Cut and paste Verifier from whatever method needed.

+#3 I don't care about, since I have callback configured on my account.
+Try and put it in anyway, as shared JVM/JS and leverage that as single source of truth from the other servers.

 Configure the case class ETradeConfig from its components and your values.

 The e-trade client can be run solely from the browser, or with a JVM backend and (optional) front end components.